The ESHG International Mentorship Programme

 The mentor and their host Department will be expected to demonstrate their commitment to the longer term support of the awardee.

-Notifications of acceptance are expected to be available by Wednesday, February 19, 2022.
+Notifications of acceptance are expected to be available by mid December 2022.

 We appreciate that the COVID-19 pandemic may impact the plans for this new scheme and will work with the awardees and mentors to mitigate.